kitchensjn/kitchensjn.github.io/index.md

 headshot: assets/headshot/KitchensJames_Headshot.jpg

 bio: |
-  Hi, my name is James Kitchens, and I am a Business Consultant with Venebio Group, LLC, aiding in the analysis of clinical and demographic studies.
+  Hi, my name is James Kitchens, and I am a first year graduate student studying population genetics in the <a href="https://gcbias.org">Coop Lab</a> through the UC Davis Population Graduate Group.
+Before graduate school, I interned at NASA's Jet Propulsion Lab in Pasadena, California, researching the application of remote sensing for groundwater observation and management.
 In December 2019, I graduated from Warren Wilson College in Asheville, North Carolina, where I earned a B.S. in Biology and B.S. in Chemistry.
 While in undergraduate, I worked in the Warren Wilson College Plant Physiology and Genetics Laboratory as a Research Assistant on projects focused around the conservation of human-impacted species in the United States.
-I am interested in population biology and the impacts of geography on movement and population structure.
-I enjoy using computational research as a tool for better understanding the natural world.

-  In January 2020, I moved to Pomona, California and am excited to explore the West Coast (once it is safe to open back up from quarantine)!

 skills:
   - [Python, R, Shiny, HTML, CSS, JavaScript, Git, SQLite]